Diesel Emission Compliance Verification for Regulatory Compliance

 • What happens if my vehicle fails to meet the CARB Truck and Bus Regulation before the deadline?

-You will be unable to register your car or transfer ownership to another party if CARB notifies to DMV that your vehicle does not comply with the CARB Truck and Bus Regulation.
+You will be unable to register your car or transfer ownership to another party if CARB notifies the DMV that your vehicle does not comply with the CARB Truck and Bus Regulation.

 • How will I be able to comply?
 How will the DMV be notified that my car is now compliant?